mybasementcloud/R8x-export-import-api-scripts/devops.dev/LIMITATIONS_and_CAVEATS.md

 - RADIUS "authentication-method" DOES NOT support import when the RADIUS server is set to "ANY"

-- TACACS "server-type" DOES NOT support import when the TACACS server is set to "TACACS+", because the exported information is "TACACS_PLUS_" which is not the expected values
+- TACACS "server-type" DOES NOT support import when the TACACS server is set to "TACACS+", because the exported information is "TACACS_PLUS_" which is not the expected value and requires manual adjustment to correctly import.
+This operation of changing the output is not possible programatically at this juncture.

 ### User and User-Template Objects